mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ in all 4, the very act of invoking the API inextricably couples the source view that wants to perform the navigation to the destination you are navigating to.

-^ This means if you have a feature that can navigate to a settings screen, your feature must be able to build the settings feature in order to use these APIs.
+^ This means if you have a feature that can navigate to, say, a settings screen, your feature that wants to do the navigating must build the settings feature in order to get access to those symbols and actually make use of these APIs.

 ---